wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-triggers-custom-connectors/includes/4-exercise-webhook-trigger.md

 1. Select **Update connector**.

 	> [!NOTE]
-	> If you receive an error message about "all paths must being with '/'", open swagger, find the line containing '':{} and delete it
+	> If you receive an error message about "all paths must being with '/'", open swagger, find the line containing '':{} and delete it.

 1. Select **Close**.